M. Elise Lauterbur

 Undergraduate Researcher

-I am a second-year Biological Science student.
+I am a third-year Biological Science student.
 My research involves investigating the patterns behind gene selection in mammals.
 Outside of school, I like to downhill ski, read, and hang out with my dog, Winnie. |

 Avery RedfernUndergraduate Researcher

-My name is Avery, and I am a junior environmental science and French co-major with a minor in geospatial technologies!
+My name is Avery, and I am a senior environmental science and French co-major with a minor in geospatial technologies!
 I am currently working on a project comparing bat species ranges along an elevation gradient for the Lauterbur lab.
 Outside of school, I am a part of the UVM Club Volleyball team (go cats!), Kappa Delta sorority, and Headwaters Environmental Magazine. |

 Li Moavenian